 Designing a great onboarding, sign in experience is not easy because everyone is different and behaves differently.
-However, doing it well can put a smile on users’ face.
-For most B2C applications, onboarding should be quick, intuitive, easy to navigate.
-The key point is to offer a high value, frictionless experience with minimal effort.
+However, doing it well can put a smile on users' faces.
+For most B2C applications, onboarding should be quick, intuitive, and easy to navigate.
+The key is to offer a high-value, frictionless experience with minimal effort.

-Authentication and identity is the first major feature I worked on.
+Authentication and identity is one of the first few features I worked on.
 At its basic level, it allows users to register an account, sign in, link accounts, and manage their profile information.

 There are a few areas that I found to be more challenging, which requires a good understanding of the expected user behaviours and experience before designing the solution.

-I may have skipped a few steps, which ultimately resulted in these discoveries. 😯
+I may have skipped a few steps, which ultimately resulted in these discoveries. ๐Ÿ˜ฏ

-- As a user, I want to be able to set a password on my account for security purpose
+2. As a user, I want to be able to set a password on my account for security purposes

-- As a user, I want the system to provide helpful advice to rectify errors when I am unable to sign in successfully
+3. As a user, I want the system to provide helpful advice to rectify errors when I am unable to sign in

 Multiple sign in methods